iankorf/atoz-programming/README.md

 eukarytotic genomes, you are more likely to see an A or T than C or G, so make the program do that also.
 In the human genome, about 60% is A/T and 40% is C/G.

-Example of command line and output
+Example of command line and output:

 ```
 $ python3 acgt.py